Sean-URS/Dotmim.Sync/docs/Web.rst

 Let's say... *in the real world*, you will not have *always* a direct TCP link from your client machine to your enterprise server.

-Even though, it's a good practice to protect you database server behing a web api.
+Even though, it's a good practice to protect you database server behind a web api.
 That's why we will use a *sync web proxy*, and we will expose our server to sync, through a web api.

 Here is the overall architecture: